 Several recent events have prodded me to write about bullying.
 One of the continuing problems in education is the fad.
 Fads come about because of the very nature of our educational system.
 But before I get too far into addressing that, may I mention a minor annoyance?

 Many conservative commentators are fond of derisively calling our public schools “government” schools.
-It’s sort of the educational equivalent of calling an opponent a Nazi or racist, and for some segment of society, the use of that adjective says it all.
+It’s sort of the educational equivalent of calling an opponent a Nazi or racist, and for some segment of society, the use of that adjective apparently says it all.

 Such name-calling is, of course, not only counter-productive, it’s inaccurate.
 While one can argue that the government is involved in our schools, and that more and more it’s the federal government, our schools are actually one of the few remaining examples of representative democracy closest to direct democracy.

 Our local schools tend to very much reflect the nature of the communities that surround them.
-School board members are our neighbors, often our next-door neighbors, and they may win their seats by a single vote.
+School board members are our neighbors, often our next-door neighbors, and they may win their seats by a handful of votes, sometimes a single vote.
 We can often discuss education policy with them across the kitchen table or backyard fence.
 In almost no other level of government can citizens walk—and it’s often a short walk–into the offices of board members, principals and superintendents and have a real chance of affecting policy.

 Government schools?
 Well, yes, in the sense that government draws its powers from the consent of the governed.
 But when we don’t pay attention, and when we allow bad, foolish people to run things and to establish bad, foolish policies and practices, who do we blame?
 The government?

 As Pogo so wisely said “We have met the enemy and he is us.”
 They’re our schools, every one of them.